 Hypothetically, if you are placed on probation for two years, served one and a half years, and are caught violating the probationary terms, the judge can decide to reset your probation on the same terms.

 This means that you could end up facing another two years of probation under the same rules as opposed to the half a year you would have faced if you had not violated your probation.
 Think of it like a reset.
-As a consequence of your violation, it is like you have restarted your probation period from the beginning.
+As a consequence of your violation, it is like you have restarted your probationary period from the beginning.
 Or your probation could be lengthened but not necessarily to this total amount.

 Revoking Probation and Imposing the Original Jail Sentence